-Type of Existing Protection Description Area Covered Effectiveness 2005 Needed Changes 2011 Potential Changes Subdivision Regulations Section 210-4.2 B 6 Design Standards for Streets Standards include street grade regulations (six to twelve percent maximum).
+Type of Existing Protection Description Area Covered Effectiveness Proposed Changes Status Subdivision Regulations Section 210-4.2 B 6 Design Standards for Streets Standards include street grade regulations (six to twelve percent maximum).
 Entire town.
 Effective.
 None.
 None.
 Section 210-5.6 Required Improvements - Utilities Requires adequate disposal of surface water.
 Catch basins shall be built on both sides of the roadway on continuous grades at intervals of not more than 400 feet, at low points and sags in the roadway and near the corners of the roadway at intersecting streets.
 Entire town.
 Somewhat effective for ensuring that utility service is uninterrupted by severe storms in new areas of residential development.
 Consider requiring utility lines be placed underground in all new subdivisions.
+Recommended in 2005 plan.
 Still Relevant.
 A comprehensive revision to the Orange Subdivision Rules and Regulations is scheduled to begin in 2013.
 Work with utility companies to underground existing utility lines in locations where repetitive outages occur.
+Recommended in 2005 plan.
 Still Relevant.
 A comprehensive revision to the Orange Subdivision Rules and Regulations is scheduled to begin in 2013.
 State Building Code The Town has adopted the Massachusetts State Building Code.
 Entire town.
 Effective.
 None.
 None.